mattmess1221/starlette-caches/docs/usage/index.md

 INFO:     127.0.0.1:59897 - "GET / HTTP/1.1" 200 OK
 ```

-If you need to manually activate logs, you can set the `ASGI_CACHES_LOG_LEVEL` environment variable to one of the following values (case insensitive):
+If you need to manually activate logs, you can set the `STARLETTE_CACHES_LOG_LEVEL` environment variable to one of the following values (case insensitive):

 - `debug`: general-purpose output on cache hits, cache misses, and storage of responses in the cache.
 - `trace`: very detailed output on all operations performed.
 This includes calls to the remote cache system, computation of cache keys, reasons why responses are not cached, etc.